-As we turned the page on 2019, we were encouraged by the direction of the offshore market.
+While its pace and trajectory will be largely dependent upon the health of the global economy, we believe that the offshore market entered the recovery in 2019.
 Marketed floater utilization exited the year above 80 percent, a 500-basis point improvement from 2018, as demand has increased, and lower specification floaters have been retired.
-Dayrates for harsh environment assets increased for the third consecutive year, with high specification base dayrates approaching U.S. \$400,000.
-Furthermore, ultra-deepwater rates were 75 percent above prior year levels, and it appeared they were continuing to trend higher for drilling campaigns commencing in mid-2020 and into 2021.
+Dayrates for harsh environment assets increased for the third consecutive year, with high specification base dayrates now approaching U.S. \$400,000.
+Furthermore, ultra-deepwater rates are now 75 percent above prior year levels, and it currently appears they are continuing to trend higher for drilling campaigns commencing in mid-2020 and into 2021.
 As of February 14, 2020, our contract backlog totaled U.S. \$10.2 billion, approximately three times our nearest competitor.

-WE DELIVERED STRONG RESULTS DURING A YEAR WHEN THE OFFSHORE DRILLING SECTOR REMAINED IN TRANSITION.
+WE DELIVERED STRONG RESULTS DURING A YEAR WHEN IN THE OFFSHORE DRILLING SECTOR REMAINED IN TRANSITION.